Category: Areas

 Material Integrity Assessment

 Surveyors make note of the state of each ACM.
-Materials in poor condition-especially those that are friable (easily crumbled or damaged)-pose a higher risk.
+Friable materials, which easily break down, are more hazardous.
 As an example, intact roofing sheets are lower risk than crumbling pipe insulation.

 Potential for Disruption

-Surveyors determine how easily each material could be disturbed.
+The surveyor assesses how likely each ACM is to be disturbed during normal occupancy or planned work.
 Bathroom panelling may be affected by upgrades, while loft tiles may stay undisturbed.

 Are Samples Taken?